voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 summary: A guide on how a production-level devtools extension is made
 ---

 I've never built any browser extension, much less one for the Devtools.
-Out of curiosity I started looking around and I've found the [Google Chrome docs](https://developer.chrome.com/extensions/devtools) that served as an introduction of the different parts involved, but it wasn't enough to get on my feet and start developing my own.
+Out of curiosity I started looking around and I've found the [Google Chrome DevTools Extensions docs](https://developer.chrome.com/extensions/devtools) that served as an introduction of the different parts involved, but it wasn't enough to get on my feet and start developing my own.

+The problem was that I lacked knowledge about the basic concepts behind a browser extension.

-The [Google Chrome extensions](https://developer.chrome.com/extensions) documentation is extensive, and in many cases serves more like an API reference rather than a guide, but it gave me a broad picture about the multiple moving parts that are involved, and to learn that you even need to build an intercommunication bus between the different components of the extension.
+The complete [Google Chrome extensions](https://developer.chrome.com/extensions) documentation is extensive, and in many cases serves more like an API reference rather than a guide, but it gave me a broad picture about the multiple moving parts that are involved, and to learn that you even need to build an intercommunication bus between the different components of the extension.

+But beyond that, there wasn't a good resource for me to have a complete picture on what was really required and what would be the most useful for a DevTools extension, since it's a subset of what browser extensions can do.

-A pragmatic way to learn about all of this is through open-source code.
+A pragmatic way to learn about all of this that I decided to take is through open-source code.
 Initially, I started looking into the React DevTools, but since it's part of the [React monorepo](https://github.com/facebook/react/tree/master/packages) it would take some time to identify each of the relevant packages.

-Fortunately for my needs, the [Vue DevTools repo](https://github.com/vuejs/vue-devtools) is self-contained, allowing me to examine it in complete isolation from other Vue components.
+Fortunately for my needs, the [Vue DevTools repo](https://github.com/vuejs/vue-devtools) is self-contained, allowing me to examine it in complete isolation from other parts of the Vue code.

 This is a guide that gets into the main parts of the official Vue DevTools extension to learn from it and understand a successful approach for building these kinds of tools.

+I hope that this way you can learn with a real world example what exactly each file does, and how everything fits together. **This guide isn't Vue specific in any way,** You don't need to be familiar with Vue at all to follow and hopefully learn something from this guide.

 This guide is divided under different sections and goes step by step with links to the official source code and analyzing some relevant snippets along the way.